 - Trade unions and employers’ organizations;

-- Members of Sectorial Committees and Sectoral Committees with legal personality;
+- Members of Sectoral Committees and Sectoral Committees with legal personality;

 - Partnerships between the above categories.

-– These grant managers will carry out large projects, of a maximum of 2 million euros each.
+– These grant managers will carry out large projects of up to EUR 2 million each.

 – In these projects, grant managers will select the target group, ie the final beneficiaries, the future entrepreneurs.

 - Students (ISCED 5-7) – enrolled, on the date of entry into operation, in the last year of study of the course of study completed,